dishantmalik/EmoText/README.md

 # EmoText
-A simple little Python script that converts text based Emoticons to Emojis (and maybe vice-versa)
+A simple little Python script that converts text based Emoticons to Emojis

 `Input:` A stream of characters that contain text based emoticons.
 Example: :-), :-(